 Invest in the best quality you can

 We strongly believe the average person should spend more money on being prepared.
-In fact, we tried but failed to find solid data about how much average people are spending today – which reinforces our personal experience that the answer is $0.
+In fact, we tried but failed to find solid data about how much average people are spending on prepping, today – which reinforces our personal experience that the answer is $0.

 Budget is an understandable issue for many people.
 But the good news is that almost every budget level can prepare, especially to cover those 80-20 basics like two weeks of home supplies.